The key stages in drawing up an effective Car Policy

 • How can I be sure that maintenance is carried out at regular intervals?

-Install a charging station with your professionally leased car
+Install a charging point with your professionally leased car

 The beneficiary's responsibilities

-When you assign a company vehicle to a driver, you are entrusting him/her with responsibility for an object of considerable value, which can also sometimes lead to accidents.
+When you assign a company vehicle to a driver, you are entrusting him with responsibility for an object of considerable value, which can also sometimes lead to accidents.
 It's important that the driver understands that he or she has responsibilities, particularly in terms of good driving and, in some cases, maintenance.

 Questions to ask yourself :